 Large and giant breeds such as Golden Retriever puppies, Labradors, Great Danes, and Saint Bernards have a higher risk, largely due to their size and joint stress.
 Additionally, chondrodysplastic breeds like Dachshunds, Basset Hounds, and Bulldogs tend to have cartilage and bone malformations increasing arthritis risk, sometimes presenting even in younger dogs.

-There isn’t one single cause.
+There is no single cause.
 Factors include genetics, body shape, obesity, previous joint injuries, abnormal joint development, surgery, activity history, and nutrition.
 While ageing is often linked, arthritis is not an inevitable part of old age but results from accumulated joint damage over time and other risk elements.

 Watch for behavioural and physical changes such as: